Justin-Sawyer/recipeas-and-greens/README.md

 token
 ```

 This returned a multi-character string of random values.
-Then, again within the CLI, the devloper typed
+Then, again within the CLI, the developer typed

 `s.loads(token)`